Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 Launch the command-line window by clicking on _File_ --> _Open Command-Line Interface_, noice that you are automatically placed in the project folder.
 In this example, the project is located in `C:\Users\dsvmadmin\Documents\AzureML\ReviewSentiment`.

->Important: You **must** use the command-line window opened from Workbench, and you also **must** log in to Azure from the command-line window, in order to issue the following commands.
-You might already have a cached/valid az-cli token if you've logged in before.
-Otherwise please use the following command to log in:
+>Important: You must use the command-line window opened from Workbench to accomplish the following steps.

 ```batch
 REM login using aka.ms/devicelogin site.
 az login